#How to get your App token

 Done

-#Step 4: Connect your test App and access its settings
+#Step 4: Run your local App

 - Launch your APP